MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 ## Enable streaming ingestion on your cluster

-Before you can use streaming ingestion, you must enable the capability on your cluster.
-You can enable it when [creating the cluster](#enable-streaming-ingestion-while-creating-a-new-cluster), or [add it to an existing cluster](#enable-streaming-ingestion-on-an-existing-cluster).
+Before you can use streaming ingestion, you must enable the capability on your cluster and define a [streaming ingestion policy](kusto/management/streamingingestionpolicy.md).
+You can enable the capability when [creating the cluster](#enable-streaming-ingestion-while-creating-a-new-cluster), or [add it to an existing cluster](#enable-streaming-ingestion-on-an-existing-cluster).

 > [!WARNING]
 > Review the [limitations](#limitations) prior to enabling streaming ingestion.